syncfusion/blazor-docs/src/notifications/toast/action-buttons.md

----
-title: "Blazor Toast Notification | Integrate action buttons"
-component: "Toast"
-description: "This section describes how to integrate the action buttons such as ignore, reply, and more with Blazor toast notification component."
----

 # Action Buttons

 You can include action buttons to the toast control by adding the `ToastButton` property.
 You can also include the click event callback function for each button.